allisonkyeh/allisonkyeh.github.io/_portfolio/3_GhostNirvana.markdown

 A 3D bullet heaven game where you play as a part-timer tracking down missing appliances that have been possessed by ghosts, and exorcising them with your salt gun!

-Developed with thuleanx for A Game By Its Cover 2023, a 6 week game jam.
+Developed with <a href="https://thuleanx.github.io/">Thuleanx</a> for A Game By Its Cover 2023, a 6 week game jam.
 The game was inspired by <a href="https://famicase.com/23/softs/024.html">this famicase design</a> created by 蒼月＠かのん.
 I created all the art, including character models and animations, UI, environment, and VFX.

 You can play Ghost Nirvana on itch.io <a href="https://thuleanx.itch.io/ghost-nirvana">here!</a>